AraneaDev/accountant/docs/ledger-migration.md

 # Ledger Migration
-Even though the default migration will cover most usage cases, the ledger table schema can be somewhat customised.
+Even though the default migration should cover most usage cases, the ledger table schema can be somewhat customised.

 Here are some changes that can be performed without losing functionality.